DISTRHO/DPF/README.md

 It allows developers to create plugins with custom UIs using a simple C++ API.<br/>
 The framework facilitates exporting various different plugin formats from the same code-base.<br/>

-DPF can build for LADSPA, DSSI, LV2, VST2 and VST3 formats.<br/>
+DPF can build for LADSPA, DSSI, LV2, VST2, VST3 and CLAP formats.<br/>
 All current plugin format implementations are complete.<br/>
 A JACK/Standalone mode is also available, allowing you to quickly test plugins.<br/>